osdi16-p83/falcon/README.md

 # Falcon
 This project combines RDMA and Paxos.
-The initial result can be found [here](https://docs.google.com/spreadsheets/d/1bB1ziyoOpZQcXgyRxoR0OVqBlsNvFQkdMDKVOlDBzoI/edit?ts=574fd15f#gid=1663801845.).
+The initial result can be found [here](https://docs.google.com/spreadsheets/d/1XFwAh-SRHdBxu_PfRj2TiUBRuhfW-YC_pPDOC-TFdho/edit?usp=sharing).
-After 10th May, we did more scalability tests.
+After May 10th, we did more scalability tests and the result is  [here](https://docs.google.com/spreadsheets/d/1rHpv_gA_SS8XpS4sq5aLFjr_ztEPhTUH-r-1fR1_u60/edit?usp=sharing)

 OS: Ubuntu 14.04.02 64bit.
 ## How to run